-Please go to MAE website mae.rutgers.edu Then go Resources tab -> Undergraduate Forms and complete the online Undergrad Research form.
+Please go to mae.rutgers.edu Then go to the Academics tab -> Forms -> MAE Forms and complete the online Undergraduate Research Form.

 An email from the department will be sent to you with the decision on your request.
 Please allow 72 hrs for a response.